antonior92/antonior92.github.io/_pages/main.md

 at [Uppsala University](http://www.it.uu.se/) (Sweden).
 My general areas of interest are **machine learning**, **system theory** and **signal processing**.
 My research focuses on techniques for extracting information and learning the intrinsic behavior of time series, signals and dynamical systems.
-My research is motivated by a range of applications, in particular the ones emerging from computational **electrocardiography**.
+And is motivated by a range of applications, in particular the ones emerging from computational **electrocardiography**.